ResAct: Reinforcing Long-term Engagement in Sequential Recommendation with Residual Actor: Problem Statement

 \section{Problem Statement}

 In sequential recommendation, users interact with the recommender system on a session basis.
 A session starts when a user opens the App and ends when he/she leaves.
 As in Figure \ref{fig:procedure}, when a user starts a session, the recommendation agent begins to feed items to the user, one for each recommendation request, until the session ends.
 For each request, the user can choose to consume the recommended item or quit the current session.
 A user may start a new session after he/she exits the old one, and can consume an arbitrary number of items within a session.
 An ideal recommender system with a goal for long-term engagement would be expected to minimize the average return time between sessions while maximizing the average number of items consumed in a session.
-Formally, we describe the sequential recommendation problem as a Markov Decision Process (MDP) which is defined by a tuple $\langle\mathcal{S},\mathcal{A},\mathcal{P},\mathcal{R},\gamma \rangle$: \begin{itemize} \item $\mathcal{S} = \mathcal{S}_h\times \mathcal{S}_l$ is the continuous state space. $s\in\mathcal{S}$ indicates the state of a user.
-Considering the session-request structure in sequential recommendation, we decompose $\mathcal{S}$ into two disjoint sub-spaces, i.e., $\mathcal{S}_h$ and $\mathcal{S}_l$, which is used to represent session-level (high-level) features and request-level (low-level) features, respectively.
+Formally, we describe the sequential recommendation problem as a Markov Decision Process (MDP) which is defined by a tuple $\langle\mathcal{S},\mathcal{A},\mathcal{P},\mathcal{R},\gamma \rangle$. $\mathcal{S} = \mathcal{S}_h\times \mathcal{S}_l$ is the continuous state space. $s\in\mathcal{S}$ indicates the state of a user.
+Considering the session-request structure in sequential recommendation, we decompose $\mathcal{S}$ into two disjoint sub-spaces, i.e., $\mathcal{S}_h$ and $\mathcal{S}_l$, which is used to represent session-level (high-level) features and request-level (low-level) features, respectively. $\mathcal{A}$ is the continuous action space~\citep{chandak2019learning,zhao2020mahrl}, where $a\in\mathcal{A}$ is a vector representing a recommended item. $\mathcal{P}: \mathcal{S}\times\mathcal{A}\times\mathcal{S}\to\mathbb{R}$ is the transition function, where $p(s_{t+1}|s_t,a_t)$ defines the state transition probability from the current state $s_t$ to the next state $s_{t+1}$ after recommending an item $a_t$. $\mathcal{R}: \mathcal{S}\times\mathcal{A}\to\mathbb{R}$ is the reward function, where $r(s_t,a_t)$ is the immediate reward by recommending $a_t$ at state $s_t$.
+The reward function should be related to return time and/or session length; $\gamma$ is the discount factor for future rewards.